mozeago/mozeago/README.md

 #### Hello there, I'm Moses Asiago -[https://www.linkedin.com/in/mozeago/]

-### I'm a Full-Stack Developer Seeking Software Architect Role
+### I'm a Full-Stack Developer Seeking a Software Architect Role

 - I'm currently working on iShule [https://www.ishule.net/] part-time remote project
 - A daily learner; in this field, you can never be a teacher but a learner trying to understand things.